integromat/vscode-apps-sdk/README.md

 ![Edit metadata option](./resources/readme/ctrl_meta_01.png)

 The prompt will appear and you'll be able to change allowed values.
-If you don't want to change some value, just skip the field by pressing the Enter key.
+If you don't want to change any values, just skip the field by pressing the Enter key.

 ### Changing the connection or webhook

-To change attached connection or webhook of an item right click the item and choose the `Change connection (or webhook)` option.
+To change the attached connection or webhook of an item right click the item and choose the `Change connection (or webhook)` option.

 ![Change connection](./resources/readme/ctrl_conn_01.png)